Functional Neurology: A Deeper Understanding of How the Brain Works

-Chiropractic neurology is often described as “functional neurology” in that the focus is on improved function through a brain-based approach.
+Chiropractic neurology is often described as “functional neurology” in that the focus is on improving function through a brain-based approach.
+Many times, patients have neurological symptoms that are preventing them from functioning well that are not detectable through blood work or through imaging techniques, such as x-ray, CT scan, or MRI.
+That's where we come in!
 Conditions such as vertigo, chronic pain, disc issues, tingling or numbness, movement disorders, ADHD, balance disorders, post-concussive syndrome, and other neurological conditions are often successfully treated or managed by chiropractic neurology.

 In essence, functional neurology is the science and art of:

 - identifying which parts of the brain are working well